ChickenCombo/ChickenCombo/README.md

 ### 👤 About Me

-- Student at University of Santo Tomas
+- Currently studying at University of Santo Tomas
-- Filipino
-- Loves music and video games, and anime
+- Loves music, video games, and anime

 ৻(  •̀ ᗜ •́  ৻)